danbjorn/til/markdown/ssh-slow-connect.md

 on a four year old blog post:

 > Yet another one...
 DNS for the server has AAAA and A records.
 Client OS thinks it's
-> got IPv6 routing but actually it hasn’t – but you have to wait for the IPv6 attempt to
+> got IPv6 routing but actually it hasn't – but you have to wait for the IPv6 attempt to
 > fail before it falls back to "legacy" IPv4.

 This turned out to be it. `dig blargh.com` would return a full answer, but